PaulDavies40/ContosoUniversityIMG/README.md

 # ContosoUniversityIMG

-Test Project to learn how to handel Images in MVC
+Test Project to learn how to handle Images in MVC

 ## Getting Started